IBWA Supports World Water Day 2014

 A Healthy and Responsible Choice

 Promoting greater consumption of water from all sources, including bottled water, will support the efforts of communities striving for a healthier lifestyle.
 And, for those who want to eliminate or moderate calories, sugar, caffeine, artificial flavors or colors, and other ingredients from their diet, selecting water is the right option – whether from the tap or in a bottle.
-“Consumers choose bottled water for several reasons, including its refreshing taste, reliable quality, zero calories and additives, and convenience,” says Chris Hogan, IBWAs’ vice president of communications.
-“In fact, since 1998, approximately 73 percent of the growth in bottled water consumption has come from people switching from carbonated soft drinks, juices, and milk to bottled water.”
+“Consumers choose bottled water for several reasons, including its refreshing taste, reliable quality, zero calories and additives, and convenience,” says Chris Hogan, IBWA’s vice president of communications.
+“In fact, between 1998 and 2011, approximately 73 percent of the growth in bottled water consumption came from people switching from carbonated soft drinks, juices, and milk to bottled water.”